Building Positive, Healthy Relationships: 6 Helpful Benefits

 How exciting it must have been to be selected by Jesus and have the opportunity to walk beside Him and be part of His tribe for three years!

-Although we were not part of that long-ago mission, Jesus showed us the importance of positive relationships.
 We can be excited about the tribe we are assigned to.
-We can also be assured that Jesus calls us to our own mission and still walks beside us.
+We can also be assured that Jesus calls us to our mission and walks beside us.
 We just need to find our people.

 “As humans, the relationships we form with other people are vital to our mental and emotional wellbeing, and really, our survival.
 Humans have an inherent desire to be close to other people.